-For 31 years, the New Jersey Young Playwrights Festival has been deepening the writing experience for young writers by providing detailed feedback from theatre professionals about students' plays.
-For the 8th year in a row, winning plays will be presented during the New Jersey Young Playwrights Festival, a partnership between Playwrights Theatre and Premiere Stages at Kean University.
+For 33 years, the New Jersey Young Playwrights Festival (NJYPF) has been deepening the writing experience for young writers by providing detailed feedback from theatre professionals about students plays.

 Through a series of rounds, a team of readers may select plays from each division to be honored as statewide winners.
 These plays will receive a staged-reading performance by professional actors during the Festival.
 Date to be determined.
 This is certain to be a must-see event!

 For information about the Festival, please contact Jim DeVivo, Director of Education at Playwrights Theatre, (973) 514-1787, ext.
 14 or firstname.lastname@example.org.

 Living With Disabilities Category This category is open to both Middle School (grades 6-8) and High School (grades 9-12).
 Plays in this category can be written by a person with or without a physical or other disability as long as the play is about a disability or contains an important character or characters with a physical or other disability.
 Plays written for this category will also be entered in the general NJ Young Playwrights Contest, and Playwrights Theatre may choose one play from this category to be a part of the NJ Young Playwrights Festival.
 Playwrights Theatre will also help all writers entering this category to enter into the National VSA Playwright Discovery Competition.
 Click here for more information.

 The New Jersey Young Playwrights Festival is a project of Playwrights Theatre of New Jersey.
 Funding is provided by the Geraldine R. Dodge Foundation and the New Jersey State Council on the Arts/Department of State.